MRFaria/epics-substitution/README.md

 of available templates to open

-To insert a template into the current substitutions file:
+3) To insert a template into the current substitutions file:
 ```elisp
 M-x substitution-table-from-template
 ```
 This creates a skeleton org-table from macros found in the template file selected.
-Fill in this table and run ```elisp substitution-convert-table``` to convert it into a subtitution-table
+Fill in this table and run ```substitution-convert-table``` (C-c C-f) to convert it into an epics-subtitution-table